felixle236/node-core/README.md

       - Controllers
 - API controllers order should be arranged in turn according to GET, POST, PUT, PATCH, DELETE.
 - The function order should be arranged in turn according to find, get, check, create, update, delete, remove.
-- The query param will be a string value, if you want to get another type (boolean, number,...), you need to parse them with decorator like `@IsBoolean()`.
+- The query param (url-path?param1=&param2=) will be a string value, if you want to get another type (boolean, number,...), you need to parse them with decorator like `@IsBoolean()`.
 Refer to FindUserQuery.ts file.
+- If we use the table inheritance then we shouldn't use the enum type for parent table in database schema, with the logic code is still good.